Infineon/ota-update/OTA_MCUBOOTAPP_README.md

    ```

 <b>Note:</b>
 - The **CY8CKIT-064B0S2-4343W** is a special kit that uses cysecureboot.
-See "cysecuretools for CY8CKIT-064B0S2-4343W" information below.
+See [cysecuretools for PSoC™ 64 and CYW20829 devices](#5-cysecuretools-for-psoc-64-and-cyw20829-devices) information section below.

 ## 2. UART differences